Make sure you claim all the benefit support you are entitled to receive.

 Which benefits you claim will depend on your personal circumstances including your age and how your health problems impact on you.
 Benefit Advice is available from advice agencies.
 Benefit Advisors can help take a broad view of benefits and can help consider all the options and implications.

 The Department for Work and Pensions (DWP) is not a single integrated organisation.
 Different benefits are processed at different offices, by different agencies and not all staff are knowledgeable about the full range of benefits.
 Benefits are also paid by Local Authorities and HMRC.

-There are links below to other services who can assist in section eight of this guide.
+There are links to other services who can assist in section eight of this guide.